 - Worker: The smallest unit of tangible work inside a bot that helps it complete a mission.
 An instance of NLP strategy or process, that responds to a request.
-Users never see or hear from workers, and you manage them through the capabilities you add to your bot.
+Users never see or hear from workers, and you manage them through the resources you add to your bot.
 We have a few kinds of workers

 - Secrets: A document or string containing API keys or configurations.
 These are used for accessing external NLP providers and APIs

-- ServisBOT BaaS: mappings between ServisBOT and your apis
+- ServisBOT BaaS: mappings between ServisBOT and your APIs

 - API Connectors: Provides a system mapping to an outside API.
 We’ve got blueprints to get started, or you can build custom ones.

 - AWS SDK Connectors: Provides a mapping to AWS services available in their SDK.
 Just set your keys, and power your bots with AWS.

 - Endpoints: Custom styling, channel, or customization of a bot for omnichannel entry points.
 These can be used to display different styling for bots on different domains, or for sub brands.
 They can also be used to customize a bot for specific channels such as Alexa, or Whatsapp.
 Not to be confused with API endpoints.